7.2 Inference for Two Independent Sample Means

 Assumptions for the Difference in Two Independent Sample Means

 Recall that we need to be able to assume an underlying normal distribution and no outliers or skewness in order to use the t-distribution.
-We can relax these assumptions as our sample sizes get bigger and can typically just use the Z for very large sample sizes.
+We can relax these assumptions as our sample sizes get bigger and can typically just use the Z distribution for very large sample sizes.

 The remaining question concerns what we do for degrees of freedom when comparing two groups.
 One method requires a somewhat complicated calculation, but if you have access to a computer or calculator, this isn’t an issue.
 We can find a precise df for two independent samples as follows: